Catniped/nuggtech-bot/README.md

 | status | The status the bot will display on discord. |

 Now, start the bot.py script.
 If the config was filled out properly, the bot should connect to the mqtt broker and start functioning!

+*Note for Linux/macOS users: please remove the 13th line before running (`asyncio.set_event_loop_policy(asyncio.WindowsSelectorEventLoopPolicy())`).*

+*Note: the python launcher command on your system might be different than whats used by the bot by default.
+If this is true for you, search for all instances of `py bot.py` inside the `bot.py` file, and replace them accordingly*